 Manufactured Home Parks.
-The location of two or more manufactured or mobiles homes on a parcel of land shall constitute a mobile home park.
+The location of four (4) or more manufactured or mobiles homes on a parcel of land, or as a deeded manufactured home park, shall constitute a mobile home park.

 Manufactured Housing.
 A dwelling unit, other than a modular home, fabricated in an off-site manufacturing facility for installation or assembly on the building site, which is at least eight feet in width and at least 32 feet in length, which bears a seal certifying that it was built to the standard adopted pursuant to the "National Manufactured Housing Construction and Safety Standards Act of 1974", 42 U.S.C.
 Sec 5401 et seq., which is placed upon a permanent foundation which meets the installation and foundation requirements adopted by the N.C.
 Commissioner of Insurance, but which is not constructed or equipped with a permanent hitch or other device allowing it to be moved other than for the purpose of moving to a permanent site, and which does not have permanently attached to its body or frame any wheels or axles.
 (LBCS S1150)